 Constantly on the run, the first half of the year went by in a blink.
-With trips to Santa Fe, New Mexico and Washington DC, then the Chef Challenge I didn’t have time to write about one of the most fun things we did in the first half of the year – the Food Styling and Photography Workshop, and this terrific pistachio-crusted salmon recipe.
+With trips to Santa Fe, New Mexico and Washington DC, then the Chef Challenge I didn’t have time to write about one of the most fun things we did in the first half of the year.
+I took a Food Styling and Photography Workshop and this terrific pistachio crusted salmon recipe was my feature..

 Food Photography & Styling Workshop